cs480x-22c/final/README.md

 [Screencast Video](tbd)

 # Features
+ - Pressing the "Update data" bottom will cause the dots to start moving on their paths.
- - Hovering over dots displays the animal you are viewing.
+ - Hovering over the different colored dots displays the animal you are viewing.
  - Zooming is enabled to better see animal paths.